Long Island Joint Custody Lawyer

 • Sole Custody awards exclusive legal and physical custody to one parent.

 Custody arrangements come into play when parents are getting divorced and are trying to figure out how to divide the children’s’ time between them.
 They are also relevant where one parent wants to seek custody, but the two parents are not married.
 Legally, if parents are unmarried, the mother can prevent the father from seeing their child.
 This is legally remedied by the father going to court and demanding an order of paternity.
 The courts will decide whether they will be granted custody or paternity.
-The best interests of the child always come first before anything.
+The interests of the child always come first before anything.

 Who Can File for Custody of a Child?